 Any pools good for kids?

 Mandalay Bay, MGM Grand, Excalibur, The Mirage and The Flamingo are some of the hotels that feature family-friendly pools.
-These pools usually offer poolside lounging for the adults, as well as fun features to entertain the kids.
+These pools usually offer poolside lounging for the adults, as well as fun features to entertain the kids in Vegas.
 Waterfalls, lazy rivers and open swimming areas are a few of the features kids can look forward to.

 You will probably see the most kids at the Mandalay Bay and MGM Grand.
 Mandalay Bay offers a beach like wave pool as well as a lazy river like MGM Grand.